Back To Homepage

 The main feature of Truckin' is the shoulders which rise and fall as the dancers move towards each other while the fore finger points up and wiggles back and forth like a windshield wiper.

-The 'Joe Louis Truck' was reported to be a new dance in the 1930's when the Amsterdam News reportedly said that Don Redman's Orchestra created a new dance called the Joe Louis Truck.
+The 'Joe Louis Truck' was reported to be a new dancearound 1937 when the Amsterdam News reportedly said that Don Redman's Orchestra created a new dance called the Joe Louis Truck.
 However Don Redman says "when he first saw the newspaper clipping he knew nothing about the song or the dance, so he wrote one," which he says was 'before the "Truckin' dance became popular."
 He also says "nothing became of the song."
+It is said to come from South Carolina.

 Dancer Buzzin' Burton used to finish his act with his shoulders hunched and would raise his hand and wiggle his index finger towards the sky as he exited years before "Truckin" became en vogue.